Specialist Certificate in Disaster and Terror Medicine and Health Management

 Who will you learn from

-This course is developed by the Centre for Integrated Critical Care – the hub for world-leading critical care research, learning and teaching and engagement across the 20+ University-affiliated hospitals and beyond, with close associations with the specialty Colleges, clinical trials networks and other key organisations such as Safer Care Victoria and Ambulance Victoria.
+This course is developed by the Department of Critical Care – the hub for world-leading critical care research, learning and teaching and engagement across the 20+ University-affiliated hospitals and beyond, with close associations with the specialty Colleges, clinical trials networks and other key organisations such as Safer Care Victoria and Ambulance Victoria.

 You will learn from:

-- Professor George Braitberg AM, Emergency physician and Director of Strategy, Quality and Improvement Melbourne Health and Deputy co-director at the Centre for Integrated Critical Care, the University of Melbourne
+- Professor George Braitberg AM, Emergency physician and Director of Strategy, Quality and Improvement Melbourne Health and Deputy co-director at the Department of Critical Care, the University of Melbourne

-- Dr Amanda Rojek, Clinical Senior Fellow, Centre for Integrated Critical Care; Senior Research Fellow, Epidemic Diseases Research group, University of Oxford
+- Dr Amanda Rojek, Clinical Senior Fellow, Department of Critical Care; Senior Research Fellow, Epidemic Diseases Research group, University of Oxford

 - Dr Peter Archer, Paediatric emergency physician, Royal Children’s Hospital; retrieval physician at Adult Retrieval Victoria; Field Emergency Medical Officer, Victoria; member of the AUSMAT clinical lead cohort; WHO Emergency medical team mentor.